ArmHPC/Remote-Sensing-Data-Processing-Services/RemoteSensing/LSTDataEvaluation/README.rst

 Steps to use LST Data Evaluation Service
 ================================

+Step: Execute extract_lst.py to calculate estimated LST from Landsat images using the stations.csv data

 Step 1: Prepare input data
 Prepare the input data in the CSV file format for station coordinates and TIF file format for satellite images.